Aetopia/Lunar-Client-Lite-Launcher/README.md

 Chinese: [Cang-Yue](https://github.com/Cang-Yue)
 Spanish: Fumiko!?#6685 & Cosmica#3727

-## Requirements
-Before you begin using LC Lite, make sure that you have Lunar Client installed and also ensure you have your favourite LC versions installed.
-(If you don't have LC installed then LC Lite will download the latest Lunar Client installer.)

-<b>LC Lite will only work if you have bought Minecraft.</b>
 ## How to use & setup?
-<b>Make sure to unblock `LCL.exe` in your antivirus protection settings incase if it gets false flagged.</b>

 <b>Check out the Lunar Client Lite Wiki to see how to setup LCL:
   https://github.com/Aetopia/Lunar-Client-Lite-Launcher/wiki</b>